 The obvious place to begin is by assessing the startling assertions by Jenkins and Stauffer that Newt Knight rivaled northern abolitionists in his views about slavery and that he forged “alliances” with slaves during the war.
 Due to a maddening endnote style, however, it is often difficult, sometimes impossible, to determine the source for a particular conclusion.
 Add to this the authors’ use of “parallel stories” to take fanciful journeys into what “might” have happened, or what Newt “likely” would have thought or done, and you have a narrative that allows readers to easily glide past what is documented history and what is pure conjecture (reminiscent of Ethel Knight’s Echo of the Black Horn, minus the racism).

 Take, for example, the authors’ argument that Newt was likely raised a Primitive Baptist whose religious devotion led him to condemn slavery.
 Such conjecture is based on a single statement by Newt’s son, Tom Knight, who published a biography of his father in 1946.
 But Tom never stated that his father was raised a Primitive Baptist, only that he joined the Zora Primitive Baptist Church around 1885-86 (p.
 14).
-Newt Knight may well have hated slavery, but the only definitive statement to that effect appears in Anna Knight’s 1952 autobiography, Mississippi Girl.
+That may or may not be true; the fact is, no one has yet presented evidence of which—if any—church Newt Knight ever attended.
+He may well have hated slavery, but the only definitive statement to that effect appears in Anna Knight’s 1952 autobiography, Mississippi Girl.

 A problem that runs throughout this book is the authors’ uncritical use of Tom Knight’s biography whenever it suits their purposes.
 If there’s one thing that past historians of the Free State of Jones have agreed upon (including myself, Rudy Leverett, and Kenneth Welch), it’s that Tom’s words must be used with great care.
 Quite simply, The Life and Activities of Captain Newton Knight is shot through with errors.
 Tom’s determination to present his father as a devout Christian (like Tom himself), a loving father, and a sincere defender of the United States government led him to take great liberties with his father’s life story.